-Whether or not we use assessments, the first step is to identify your goals and visions.
+Whether or not we use assessments, a first step in career counseling is to identify your goals, desires, and visions.
 The next step is to explore the action-step process to actualize your vision.

 Let's imagine that your goal is to play music in your work life.
-I might ask you as part of the action-step process: Have you thought about forming a band and putting your performances on YouTube?
+I might ask you as part of the action-step process: What are your thoughts about forming a band and putting your performances on YouTube?
 Have you ever considered becoming a music therapist?
 What about a voice teacher?
 Does music composition appeal to you?
-What about working with children?
+What are your feelings about working with children?

 Before brainstorming about possibilities, however, it is essential to clarify your goals, interests, values, and visions.
 Many of the traditional career counseling approaches focused on interests and skills; however, few focused on values and visions.
 And yet values and visions often tap into the "deepest" part of the mind.
 I try to help people clarify these right at the outset.

 Many people who come for career counseling are preparing to apply for specific positions in their field.
 An important preparation in this process involves bringing resumes and cover letters "up to speed."